 Doctoral level study requires a great deal of independent study and you should be prepared for around 20 hours of independent study per week.

 Scheduled taught sessions occur in blocks throughout the first two years of the programme.
-All students (both campus-taught and self-study) can access online resources through the virtual learning environment (Blackboard/Course Resources).
+All students can access online resources through the virtual learning environment (Blackboard/Course Resources).
 All students can access tutorials via online, phone or face-to-face options.

-Students will engage through seminars (online in the case of the self-study route), practical activity, supervision, tutorials, guided independent study and work-based learning.
+Students will engage through seminars, practical activity, supervision, tutorials, guided independent study and work-based learning.
 One-to-one tutorials are arranged between the learner and tutoring/supervision team (typically 10-15 hours per year).

 Assessments have been designed to be broad, wide-ranging, flexible and innovative, facilitating professional learning and allowing students to produce work relevant to their own specialism.
 Assessment will review the students’ ability to apply and evaluate skills, apply theory, critical reasoning and problem solving, use self-reflection and demonstrate evidence-based practice.
 Academic writing and language skills will also be taken into account.
 Students must pass all the taught stage modules (year 1 and 2) in order to be transferred onto the independent research stage.